ehtick/OpenConstructionEstimate-DDC-CWICR/README.md

 ### Historical Context

-The database of construction work descriptions is based on the methodology of standardization of construction work.
-The methodology for standardizing construction work based on resources ranges from the first production standards to modern digital reference books.
-The methodology has been continuously developed and improved since the 1920s in different parts of the world and has undergone particular development in the Eurasian region.
-Over the course of a century, the system has evolved from manual calculations to machine-readable databases, while retaining its fundamental principle: accurate recording of physical resources per unit of construction output.
-Modern versions integrate historical data with current market prices.
+The construction work descriptions in this database are grounded in a resource-based standardization methodology with roots stretching from early 20th-century production norms to today's digital reference systems.
+Developed and refined continuously since the 1920s, this approach has seen especially robust evolution across the Eurasian region.
+Throughout a hundred years of development, the system has transitioned from manual computations to machine-readable formats—yet its foundational principle remains intact: the precise measurement of physical resources required per unit of construction output.
+Modern implementations bridge historical normative data with real-time market pricing.

-In local markets, similar systems are adapted and known under national codes: ENIR, GESN, FER, NRR, ESN, AzDTN, ShNQK, MKS ChT, SNT, BNbD, Dinh Muc, Ding'e.
+Regional adaptations of this methodology operate under various national designations: ENIR, GESN, FER, NRR, ESN, AzDTN, ShNQK, MKS ChT, SNT, BNbD, Dinh Muc, Ding'e.

 <p align="center">
   <img src="https://github.com/datadrivenconstruction/cad2data-Revit-IFC-DWG-DGN-pipeline-with-conversion-validation-qto/blob/main/DDC_in_additon/DDC_readme_content/DDC%20CWICR%20SPREAD%20OF%20METHODOLOGY%20FROM%20THE%201920s.jpg" alt="OpenConstructionEstimate" width="1000">